ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 Running executable
 ```

->**Info:** The MySQL package provides additional connection options and the ability to configure connection pool properties when connecting to the database which, are not covered in this tutorial.
+>**Info:** The MySQL package provides additional connection options and the ability to configure connection pool properties when connecting to the database, which are not covered in this tutorial.
 To learn more about this, see [`mysql:Client`](https://lib.ballerina.io/ballerinax/mysql/latest#Client).

 ### Execute the queries

 The `mysql:Client` provides two primary remote methods for performing queries.

 1. `query()` - Executes an SQL query and returns the results (rows) from the query.
-   The `queryRow()` method is a variation of this method, which returns at most a single row from the result.
+   The `queryRow()` method is a variation of this method, which returns, at most, a single row from the result.

-2. `execute()` - Executes an SQL query and returns only the metadata of the execution.
+2. `execute()` - Executes an SQL query and returns only the execution metadata.

 #### Create the functions